 Biography

-Recently, Yoo was awarded the Kumho Young Artist Award and is scheduled to hold a solo exhibition at the Kumho Museum of Art in Seoul in 2025, along with another solo exhibition at RHAA Gallery in Chicago later that same year.
-He has previously held several solo exhibitions at Comfort Station Gallery and SITE Gallery in Chicago, as well as Dos Gallery and Red Brick Gallery in Seoul.
+In 2025, Yoo is set to present a solo exhibition at the Kumho Museum of Art in Seoul and a duo exhibition at RHAA Gallery in Chicago.
+He has previously held solo exhibitions at Comfort Station Gallery and SITE Gallery in Chicago, as well as Dos Gallery and Red Brick Gallery in Seoul.
+Additionally, his works have been exhibited at prominent Korean institutions such as The War Memorial of Korea, the United Nations Peace Memorial Hall, the Yanggu Humanities Museum, and the Chuncheon National Museum.

 CV